mtik00/ppsql/README.md

 # Requirements

-This package only relies on `sqlparse` and, of course, Django or SQLAlchemy.
+This package only relies on [sqlparse](https://pypi.org/project/sqlparse/) and, of course, Django or SQLAlchemy.

 # Sample Usage

+See the `examples` folder for Django and SQLAlchemy sample projects.

 ## Django
 ```python